jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-3b.md

-+++
-title= "Roads Should Not Be Privatized" description=  "Levying a toll on turnpikes is liable to very important objections" date=  2015-01-01 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-1/part-3a" linkbtext=  "Part 3a" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-1/part-3c" linkftext=  "Part 3c" icon=  "/icons/smith.png" icontext=  "Adam Smith avatar"
-# linkbook=  https= //play.google.com/store/books/details/Juan_Dalisay_Jr_The_Simple_Wealth_of_Nations_by_Ad?id=WyYAEAAAQBAJ
-# linkbooktext=  Support Superphysics by buying the ebook
-+++
+---
+title: "Roads Should Not Be Privatized"
+heading: "Part 3b of Chapter 1 of Book 5 of The Wealth of Nations Simplified"
+date: 2021-08-01
+image: "/covers/wn.jpg"
+description: "There are many objections against levying a toll on turnpikes and privatizing roads"
+linkf: "/research/smith/wealth-of-nations/book-5/chapter-1/part-3a"
+linkftext: "Part 3a"
+linkb: "/research/smith/wealth-of-nations/book-5/chapter-1/part-3c"
+linkbtext: "Part 3c"
+# youtube: "H0tUf35JB44"
+author: Adam Smith
+icon: /avatars/smith.png
+---

 {{< s v="78" >}} The tolls for maintaining a high road cannot be made private property.
 This is because a neglected high road does not become impassable, but a a neglected canal becomes impassable.